< 2025 Studio

 19.02.25

 Yesterday found me at Milton Keynes University Hospital.
 I am fully of the opinion that a day of full sun is a true gift.
 I met my volunteers at 10.30am we spent the morning in the Snail Garden going over the beds that we have removed Bamboo from previously.
 We then hit the restaurant around 12. in the afternoon we moved to the Meadow Garden and took a swaithe of Bamboo out, finishing up around 3pm.
+The Bamboo claimed the fork my sister got me for my allotment.
+Ive had it probs two years and it has been used quite regularly.
+Going to see if I can change the handle.

 17.02.25